 2) Confidential Information Memorandum (CIM) & Initial Meetings

 After you have reviewed the CIM we arrange a conference call with us to discuss the business, answer your questions, and learn more about your background and qualifications.
-After your initial call with us if you are still interested, we set up a Buyer–Seller meeting.
+After your initial call with us, we set up a Buyer–Seller meeting.

 The Buyer–Seller Meeting is your opportunity to learn more about the business and the Owner, as well as the Seller’s opportunity to learn more about you.
 Sellers are very interested in the Buyer’s background and qualifications and this is an important aspect of your first meeting.